BillNixon/ECCC-RetourauLieudeTravail-ReturntotheWorkplace/setup-manual.md

 \*\* Note: for safety, it is advised to switch the policy back to constrained language mode (i.e. changing the variable back to 4) if it was previously set to that mode, after you are done all of the required tasks in PowerShell.

 ### SharePoint List Templates Creation
+The ECC solution requires two SharePoint sites.
+One is used for reporting and other supports the application.
+Power Automate flows synchronize the data between the two sites.

 1. Close any PowerShell window that may be open and open a new one as an administrator, as per Step 1 of the previous section.
-2. Open file **OfficeEntry-ApplyListSchemas.ps1** and update the variables **$SiteURL** with your target SharePoint site and **$TemplateFile** with the full path and filename of the XML file that contains the List Template definitions.
+2. Open file **RLT_RTW_App_Site_ApplyListSchemas.ps1** for editing and update the variables **$SiteURL** with your target SharePoint site and **$File_Path** with the full path and filename of the XML file that contains the List Template definitions.
-3. Note that weird results may be expected if lists of the same name already exist in the SharePoint site.
-It is recommended to create a new, empty, SharePoint subsite for the lists that will be used by this app.
-To create a new subsite:
-    - select **Site contents** on the left hand side of the SharePoint screen, then Select **New --> Subsite**
-    - At minimum, provide a suitable **Title** and **Web Site Address**.
-The Template selection can be left as the default: Team site (no Office 365 group)
+3. Open file **RLT_RTW_Reporting_Site_ApplyListSchemas.ps1** for editing and update the variables **$SiteURL** with your target SharePoint site and **$File_Path** with the full path and filename of the XML file that contains the List Template definitions.
-4. Run the command **./OfficeEntry-ApplyListSchemas** (note: you must be in the same directory as the script and the XML file when you run this.)
+4. Run the command **./RLT_RTW_App_Site_ApplyListSchemas.ps1** (note: you must be in the same directory as the script and the XML file when you run this.)
 5. If you have not yet logged into Office 365 during this session, you will be prompted with a pop-up to login to Office 365 in the usual way.
-6. The new lists will then be created on the target SharePoint site.
+6. The new lists will then be created on the target application SharePoint site.
+7. For the Application site configure the permissions of the SharePoint site to permit users in the organization to have access to the new lists.
+If you want all organization users to the use the application add the 'Everyone except external users' group to the lists' share premissions
+8. Run the command **./RLT_RTW_Reporting_Site_ApplyListSchemas.ps1** (note: you must be in the same directory as the script and the XML file when you run this.)
+9. The new lists will then be created on the target reporting SharePoint site.
-7. Configure the permissions of the SharePoint site to permit users in the organization to have access to the new lists, for example, by creating a new group containing all desired users.
-The permissions for the group could be: &quot;Users will only be able to add, update, and view items from a remote interface.&quot;
+10. For the reporting site configure the permissions of the SharePoint site to permit users in the organization to have access to the new lists, for example, by creating a new group containing all desired report users.
+The permissions for the group could be: &quot;Users will only be able to view items from a remote interface.&quot;
-8. If interested, refer to file **OfficeEntry-GetListSchemas.ps1** to see how the XML file was generated.
+11. If interested, refer to file **-GetListSchemas.ps1** files to see how the XML file was generated.
 This may come in handy if you wish to create a copy of the list templates on your own site to migrate to a different environment.

 ### Populating SharePoint Lists

-No lists need to be pre-populated in order to begin using the app, however you may wish to copy data from one environment to another in your development cycle.
-Sample scripts have been provided to show how to do this.
-Refer to **Building-GetListData.ps1** and **Building-ApplyListData.ps1** for scripts that will work with the **Building** list; scripts for other tables can be created in the same fashion.
+Before running any -ApplyListData.ps1 files change the $SiteURL and $File_Path values to match you SharePoint URL and local file system.

+1. Run the TextTemplate-ApplyListData.ps1 for the application SharePoint to update the ECCC text data from the TextTemplate.csv.
+This data is needed to popluate the emails and various screen in the application
+2. If you've filled out of the Documentation\ECCC RTW Application Building and Floor Information Template.xlsx for floor and building data export the building and floor sheets to CSV. use  '|' as a separator and make sure all values are double quote enclosed
+3. Run the Floor-ApplyListData.ps1 on both the application and reporting sites
+4. Run the Building-ApplyListData.ps1 on both the application and reporting sites
+5. If your organization requires email mapping from office365 accounts to Bell canada.ca account.
+Upload data into the Application's EmailLookup list using EmailLookup-ApplyListData.ps1

+Scripts to upload or download data to all Sharepoint lists are included in the 'PS Scripts\' folder

 ## Power Apps Setup